aws/aws-encryption-sdk-c/README.md

 ### Linux Build Recipe

-First you will need to build the AWS SDK for C++.
+First, build the AWS SDK for C++.
 That will install the shared dependencies.

 If you only need AWS SDK for C++ to use the AWS Encryption SDK, you have the option to build only the AWS KMS SDK.
 Add the `-DBUILD_ONLY="kms"` flag and `-DBUILD_SHARED_LIBS=ON|OFF` to `cmake` in the instructions provided.